www.handicapmd.com - HandicapMD

 Summary: This museum offers a glimpse into the lives of the prairie pioneers through exhibits and reenactments in a recreated 1890s village.

 Accessibility: The museum's main building and many of the historic buildings in the village are accessible.
-The museum provides accessible parking and restrooms, but some areas may be less accessible due to the nature of the historic grounds.
+The museum provides accessible spot and restrooms, but some areas may be less accessible due to the nature of the historic grounds.

 Website: Stuhr Museum